 experience the American dream."

-to deal with all of this?
+to deal with those sorts of things?

-Brown points to the “American dream”
+Brown pointed to the “American dream”

 family life, deteriorated neighborhoods, below poverty level wages, chronic